LuminateOne/laravel-revision-tracking/README.md

     ])->first();

     // Model relations:
-    Customer:   is the parent model of the Order
+    Customer:   is the parent model of the Order and Product

-    Order:      is the child model of the Customer is the parent model of the Product
+    Order:      is the child model of the Customer

-    Product:    is the child model of the Order
+    Product:    is the child model of the Customer

     // Revision relations:
-    CustomerRevision:    is the parent revision of the OrderRevision
+    CustomerRevision:    is the parent revision of the OrderRevision and ProductRevision

-    OrderRevision:       is the child revision of the CustomerRevision is the parent revision of the ProductRevision
+    OrderRevision:       is the child revision of the CustomerRevision

-    ProductRevision:     is the child revision of the OrderRevision
+    ProductRevision:     is the child revision of the CustomerRevision
 ```

 ###### Relation 2: